matthew-bahloul/qa-stuff/README.md

 3. Write a test to go to this site "https://www.saucedemo.com".
 Pick a random username and password in the page footer to log in.
 After logging in, confirm that you reached the products page.
 4. Log into "https://www.saucedemo.com", add any time to the cart.
 Then complete the checkout flow.
 Confirm that a success message is displayed.

+All of your tests need to be written in gherkin.

 ## What to do for help
 Create an issue in github, I'll get to it as soon as I can.